thejeffreyli/thejeffreyli.github.io/README.md

 # Welcome!

 ## Biography
 I am a second year graduate student in the [Scientific Computing Master's Program (SCMP)](https://pics.upenn.edu/masters-science-engineering-scientific-computing/) at the University of Pennsylvania.
 I obtained my Bachelor's at Emory University, where I studied Chemistry and Computer Science.
-My work and research experiences range from studying potential energy surfaces to developing analytics tools.
+My work and research experiences range from studying potential energy surfaces to developing analytics tools for businesses.
 My current interests are in applied machine learning, computer vision, and deep learning.
-Outside of work, I enjoy running and watching soccer and basketball.
+Outside of work, I enjoy running, playing/watching soccer and basketball, and collecting sneakers.

 <!-- ![Bike Study](/assets/img/peachtree2023.JPG) -->